rowisahub/Custom-ticket-bot/README.md

 1. Set stuff up in the config first.
 2. then do `npm i`
+3. then `node .`
-3. Start the bot before it enters the server, as it creates a config for it when it gets added to a guild
+4. Start the bot before it enters the server, as it creates a config for it when it gets added to a guild
-4. Make sure it has administrator
+5. Make sure it has administrator

 Do `[prefix]help` to get the commands